Escape Plan 2: Hades poster

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This reveals the protagonist's commitment to Breslin commits to the rescue mission.
 Jaspar Kimbral and other team members enter Hades undercover to locate and extract Shu, crossing into the dangerous unknown., moving from reaction to action.

 At 47 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat The team discovers that one of their own has betrayed them - the kidnapping was an inside job.
+Significantly, this crucial beat The team discovers that one of their own has betrayed them - the kidnapping was an inside job.
 The prison's designer knows all of Breslin's escape techniques, making their situation far more dire than anticipated., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 68 minutes (73% through) represents the emotional nadir.
 Here, A team member is killed during a failed escape attempt.
 Shu is severely beaten and scheduled for execution.
 All seems lost as the team is separated and their plans have fallen apart., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.